PeilinChai/Projects/README.md

 # Exploring the Frag attacks over Wi-Fi
-This project is using fragattack Mathy Vanhoef's fragattack tool to explore the fragattacks.
+This project is using Mathy Vanhoef's fragattack tool to explore the fragattacks.
 ## Installing the fragattack tool for vulnerability test

 ### Download the prerequisites: